Research

 Patient representative Pascale Burmester from Germany was interviewed by Dr Jens Panse about the meaning of the AA and PNH specific Quality of Life Questionnaire (QLQ -AA/PNH 54).
 Watch the video of the interview for more information!
 Subtitles are available in different languages.
 Please select a language in the settings of the video.

-Here is the current QLQ AA/PNH 54 quality of life questionnaire for patients with AA and/or PNH which measures how they have been feeling recently.
+The QLQ AA/PNH 54 quality of life questionnaire has been developed specifically for patients with AA and/or PNH to measure how they have been feeling recently.
 Patients are asked to try to answer as many of the questions as possible by ticking one of the four boxes.
-Download the document with questions here.

 Click the button below to read how the QLQ AA/PNH 54 is being used in Japan.